vintheweirdass/assistbot/README.md

+This project is discontinued since i rewrite it in rust.

+Bugfix is accepted, but new features would'nt be added

+see the new repo here https://github.com/vintheweirdass/assistbot-ng

 # assistbot
 Hi, this is my own bot.
 Its a rewrite from my closed-source Discord.js bot under the same name